MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Data Creation Process and Guidelines

+The MCIF gold data comprises English transcripts, QA pairs, and summaries as well as their translations into German, Italian, and Mandarin Chinese.
+In the following, we present all details about the data creation process.

-\textbf{Transcription} began from ASR English outputs (model details are internal to the agency and thus confidential), with professionals revising and correcting the output using MateDub,\footnote{\url{https://matedub.com/}} a CAT-assisted tool that integrates video playback for context-aware transcription.
-Professionals were instructed to produce clean, fluent transcripts closely aligned with the original audio while respecting technical jargon, US spelling, and proper punctuation.
+\paragraph{Transcripts.} To produce the English talks' transcripts we relied on a language service agency to hire 2 professional English linguists, who were paid per audio runtime (€3/min, in line with market rates).
+Professionals were provided with detailed \textbf{guidelines} on how to perform the task (available at: \url{https://github.com/hlt-mt/mcif/blob/main/dataset_build/annotation_guidelines/Transcription_Guidelines.pdf}).
+The process began from the ASR outputs (model details are internal to the agency and thus confidential), with professionals revising and correcting the automatic transcripts using MateDub,\footnote{\url{https://matedub.com/}} a CAT-assisted tool that integrates video playback for context-aware transcription.
+Professionals were instructed to produce clean, fluent transcripts that closely align with the original audio, while respecting technical jargon, US spelling, and proper punctuation.
 Disfluencies and background noises were omitted.

-\textbf{Translation} started from an internal MT system (also internal to the agency and thus confidential), with translators working in the CAT tool MateCat.\footnote{\url{https://www.matecat.com/}} They were free to entirely modify or disregard automatic suggestions to ensure adequacy and fluency.
-Translators adhered to the transcript formatting and respected language variants (Italian for Italy, German for Germany, Mandarin Chinese).
-They were instructed \textit{not} to translate \textit{i)} original English paper titles, if any, \textit{ii)} non-English words or expressions that were provided as multilingual examples during the presentation, if any.
-Native-speaking authors of each target language supervised translations to ensure terminological consistency.
+All transcripts were then reviewed by domain specialists who ensured their quality, as well as strict adherence to the task guidelines and correct use of terminology.